UltraCart/rest_api_v2_sdk_csharp/docs/CustomerApi.md

 <a name="customercustomerspost"></a>
 # **CustomerCustomersPost**
-> CustomerResponse CustomerCustomersPost (Customer customer)
+> CustomerResponse CustomerCustomersPost (Customer customer, string expand = null)

 Insert a customer